 What does a Crankcase Ventilation Filter do?

 A crankcase ventilation system is a one-way passage for the gases produced by a diesel engine to escape in a controlled manner from the crankcase of an internal combustion engine.
 Crankcase vent filter products protect the engine by providing the best solution for total particulate emissions removal.
 The Crankcase vent filter reduces oil consumption by eliminating oil mist, aerosol vapors and oil drip in the engine compartment.
-The Crankcase Ventilation System is some engines are electronically managed for optimum engine efficiency.
-The Crankcase Ventilation System do not add any parasitic load or complexity to the engine.
+The Crankcase Ventilation System is some engines that are electronically managed for optimum engine efficiency.
+The Crankcase Ventilation System does not add any parasitic load or complexity to the engine.
 These are coalescing filters are easily serviced.
-The Crankcase Ventilation System, only needing replacement every two years, 2,500 hours or 60,000 miles.
+The Crankcase Ventilation System, only needs replacement every two years, 2,500 hours or 60,000 miles.

 There are two types of Fleetguard crankcase ventilation filter systems used today.
 Both of these filter types are designed to do the same job of protecting the engine and the environment from aerosol vapors and oil drip in the engine compartment.
 These Crankcase Vent Filters are categorized as:

 - Fleetguard Closed Crankcase Ventilation Filters

 - Fleetguard Open Crankcase Ventilation Filters